 The Charles F. Moore Building, constructed in 1972 as the Classroom Complex, was named for the late Charles F. Moore in 1988.
 Today, the building contains administrative offices, conference rooms, classrooms, lecture rooms, and computer laboratories for the Division of Undergraduate Studies.
-The building also houses the Honors College, University College, the School of Social Work (B.S.W. program), and Urban and Regional Planning (Undergraduate).
+The building also houses the Honors College, University College, the School of Social Work (B.S.W. program), and Urban and Regional Planning (Undergraduate), and Institutional Research and Planning.

 The College of Business Building was constructed in 2002 and houses administrative offices, graduate offices, the Career Management and Placement Center, conference rooms, classrooms, lecture rooms, and computer laboratories, and smart classrooms for the College of Business.
-This building houses administrative and faculty offices for the departments of accounting, economics, entrepreneurship, finance, general business, and management.
+This building houses administrative and faculty offices for the departments of accounting, economics, entrepreneurship, finance, general business, and marketing and management.